hadiroudsari/mvmoproject/README.md

 (google oauth2 authorization using java)

-This project used docker for contanerising Wildfly application server and postgreSQL database. for running the application you need go to docker folder run the docker and a
+This project used docker for contanerising Wildfly application server and postgreSQL database.
+I use  google oauth 2 API and create new user into database if the user sign in with gmail for the first time.In addition configure dockerised wildfly with ssl certificate.
+This project has a lot more cool thing to do but it is more for testing different technologies. for running the application you need go to docker folder run the docker and a
 ```bash